Sitemap

 One of the Greatest Painters Of All Time

-Italian Early Mannerist Painter
+Italian, Florentine, Mannerist Painter

-Description of the Mannerist Style
+Description and Characteristics of the Mannerist Style

 Originating in Italy, the term mannerism comes from the Italian 'maniera', which translates to 'style'.
 Mannerism is an artistic style that was born in the early 1500s.
 The style originated in Rome and later widened to all of Europe.
 Mannerists paintings are characterized by elongated limbs, thin aquiline noses, overly stylized figures, undersized heads, electrifying, vibrant colors and elaborately mannered, theatrical compositions.
 The Mannerists in Italy worked on generous commission for a restricted audience of Vatican powerbrokers and royalty.
 The subjects they were allowed to portray was controlled and restricted to biblical themes, portraits and occasionally mythology.
 El Greco said to hell with the money went off to Spain to pursue his own spectral vision.